livechat/chat-window-android/README.md

 ## Embed LiveChatView in your layout

-You can embed the `LiveChatView` directly in your layout instead of showing it in activity (`LiveChat.getInstance().show()`).
-This gives you more control over the chat window and its placement in your app.
-To take full advantage of that, there are additional steps and requirements you need to follow.
+You can embed the `LiveChatView` directly in your layout for more control over the chat window and its placement, instead of using `LiveChat.getInstance().show()`.
 For full implementation details, refer to the [LiveChatActivity](https://github.com/livechat/chat-window-android/blob/master/chat-sdk/src/main/java/com/livechatinc/chatsdk/src/presentation/LiveChatActivity.kt).

 Here is a short overview of the steps to embed the `LiveChatView` in your layout:

 ### 1. Add LiveChatView to your layout